Skip to main content

 Corporate wellness initiatives are structured to encourage healthier lifestyles among employees, with the dual goals of improving individual well-being and managing collective healthcare costs.
 These programs can range from simple fitness challenges and nutrition seminars to comprehensive health screenings that measure metabolic markers.

-The potential for these programs to collect sensitive is the reason they are subject to specific legal oversight.
+The potential for these programs to collect sensitive health data is the reason they are subject to specific legal oversight.
 GINA establishes that while an employer is generally prohibited from requesting or acquiring your genetic information, an exception exists for its collection within a health or genetic service, such as a wellness program, provided that service is offered on a strictly voluntary basis.

 The definition of “voluntary” is the central pillar upon which the entire exception rests.
 Your participation, and your decision to provide genetic information, must be a product of free choice, without coercion or penalty.
-This framework is designed to balance the potential benefits of with the fundamental right to keep one’s genetic data private.
+This framework is designed to balance the potential benefits of wellness programs with the fundamental right to keep one’s genetic data private.

 Intermediate